-- How might storage shift costs between customers? - How do utilities and state regulatory commissions address incentives questions around customers' storage investments? - How do we avoid stranding investments in the future as costs decrease and/or retail rates change?
+- How might storage shift costs between customers? - How do utilities and state regulatory commissions address incentives questions around customers' storage investments? - How do we avoid stranding investments in the future as storage costs decrease and retail rates change?

-What is the role of the utility?
+What is the role of regulated utilities?

-- Can they participate in the storage initiatives? - Can they help the industry increase scale and move down the learning curve? - How can competitive forces be harnessed to provide utilities the right incentives?
+- Should utilities (e.g., regulated wires companies) participate in storage initiatives? - Can utilities help the industry increase scale and move down the learning curve? - How can competitive forces be harnessed to provide utilities the right incentives?